GrantCanty/fed_learning_tp1/readme.md

 # TP1

 ## Step 1
-Data generation is taken care of by the `generate_data.py` and data loading is taken care of by the `load.py` file
+Data generation is taken care of by the `generate_data.py` and data loading is taken care of by the `load.py` file.
 Newly generated data is saved to the `client_data` folder

+The `generate_distributed_datasets` function creates a directory to save the datasets to if it is not already created, takes the dataset name variable set in the `config` file and checks if it is a valid name, transforms the dataset, shuffles & splits it based on the alpha value, and creates as many .csv datasets as there are clients.

+The `load_client_data` function loads the datasets from the directory where they were saved to, normalizes & reshapes them, and splits them into a train/test split.
+It then transforms them to tensors and combines the tensors and ultimately, loaders.

 ## Step 2
 This is taken care of by the `model.py` file

+This model has 2 CNN layers.

+The `train_epoch` function calls the train function, initializes metrics to 0, creates a zero gradient, gets loss values, and starts going through the data. it then aggregates metrics until the testing is completed.
+From here, it then returns the metrics.

+The `test_epoch` function does the testing on unseen data. it initializes metrics to 0, creates a zero gradient, and tries predicting on the unseen data.
+It finally aggreagates metrics and returns them.

 ## Step 3
 This is taken care of by the `client.py` file

+The `fit` function calls the train method on the model and does training for the set number of epochs in the `config` file. it gets the metrics from the `train_epoch` method and returns metrics after the epochs are done.

+The `evaluate` function calls the `test_epoch` method and returns the metrics.

 ## Step 4
 This is taken care of by the `run_client.py` file.
 The command `python3 run_client.py --cid INTEGER` will run the client.
-The server must be running or else the client will fail
+The server must be running or else the client will fail.

+the `run_client.py` file had added `--cid` and `--server` arguments. `--server` is optional and lets the user enter a custom IP address to connect to. `--cid` sets the client id number.
+This file calls the `load_client_data` function to load in the data and creates the model and client.
+It then finally starts the client.

 ## Step 5
-The client manager is taken care of by the `custom_client_manager.py` file and the strategy is taken care of by the `fed_avg.py` file
+The client manager is taken care of by the `custom_client_manager.py` file and the strategy is taken care of by the `fed_avg.py` file.

+The client manager has a dictionary where it stores the registered clients in a dictionary by their ID number.
+The `register` function adds the client to the dictionary and `unregister` function removes the client from the dictionary.
+The `wait_for` function sets a timeout for the server to let clients connect.
+The `sample` function returns a group of clients.

+The `configure_fit` and `configure_evaluate` functions get the larger of the min number of clients, or a fraction of the amount of clients connected to the server and returns the response from the `sample` function.

+The `aggregate_fit` function aggregates the weight results.
+It gets the weight results, combines them, and does a weighted average on them.

+The `aggregate_evaluate` function does the same as `aggregate_fit` but for testing data instead of training data.

 ## Step 6
 The server is contained in the `run_server.py` file.
 The following command runs the server `python3 run_server.py`

+Running this file creates the datasets, sets the server address, and imports number of rounds from the `config` file.
+It then imports the custom client manager and sets the Fed AVG strategy.
+From there, it then configures the server and tries to run it.
+Finally, it gets the history and saves it to a file name `fl_history.json`.

 ## Step 7
 This is taken care of by the `run_visualizer.py` file.
 The following command runs the data visualization: `python3 run_visualizer.py  --output NAME_OF_OUTPUT`

 Results are saved to the `plots` folder and end with what the user has enetered for NAME_OF_OUTPUT.
 The title of each plots also contains the NAME_OF_OUTPUT string

 ## Step 8